bldl/array-grouping-impl-tutorial/Modules/Module 2/Solution/Task2_2.md

 A completion record is explained [here](https://tc39.es/ecma262/#sec-completion-record-specification-type)

-It essentially means if the completion record is considered abrupt, the line should return Completion of said argument.
+It means if the completion record is considered abrupt, the line should return Completion of said argument.
 Else the argument should be set to the value of argument.